usecakework/docs/docs/gettingstarted.md

 ```

 ## Run a Task
-Once your task is deployed, you can run start running it using the Cakework client.
+Once your task is deployed, you can run start making requests using the Cakework client.

 ### Generate Client Token
 You need to generate a token to authenticate your client with your project.
 Keep your token safe.